 Direct Billing | Online Booking | Free Parking | Children Welcome

 Passionate about chronic & complex health conditions.
 Clinician, researcher, and educator.
+Experienced in pessary fitting.

 Occupational Therapy, Mental Health